 Sailing near rock formations in the sea near the islands of Lipari and Volcano, Aeolian Islands, Sicily, Italy.

-While you’re visiting Sicily, you should consider taking a day (and night) trip to the little group of islands off the northern coast known as the Aeolian Islands.
-Along the coasts of these small islands of paradise, you’ll find amazing waters that are so clear you can see right down to the floor of the sea.
+While visiting Sicily, you should consider taking a day (and night) trip to the little group of islands off the northern coast known as the Aeolian Islands.
+Along the coasts of these small islands of paradise, you’ll find amazing waters that are so clear you can see right down to the sea floor.
 You would struggle to find more inviting waters anywhere in all of Italy.

-After you’re done spending the day wading in the crystal clear waters, it’s time to go ashore and experience the lively nightlife the islands offer.
-The Aeolian Islands are well known for offering visitors and locals some of the best nightlife and boat tours anywhere in Sicily.
-So if you want to relax on the beach and then hit the town for a good time, the Aeolian Islands are perfect for you.
+After spending the day wading in the crystal clear waters, it’s time to go ashore and experience the lively nightlife the islands offer.
+The Aeolian Islands are well known for offering visitors and locals some of the best nightlife and boat tours in Sicily.
+So, if you want to relax on the beach and then hit the town for a good time, the Aeolian Islands are perfect.

 Visit the Temple of Segesta